cxcandid/GIS-Tools-for-CAD/OSM_Nominatim/README.md

 > [!TIP]
 > To do a local search (so only within current windows extent), we need to put & in front of the search term (i.e. "&Gmund").
 We can even add a country code to the search term to ONLY search that country (i.e. "Gmund at")

+## LWPOLYLINE/POLYLINE vs HATCH
+Polygon, Triangle and MultiPolygon features are written as HATCH entities by default.
+To write these features as LWPOLYLINE/POLYLINE entities instead, we must set a Windows system variable `DXF_WRITE_HATCH=FALSE`.

 ## Credit

 Credit goes to *Alan J. Thomson* (I used his List Select Dialog code), to *Richard Duivenvoorde* (for his idea with the Nominatim Locator Filter for QGIS), to the makers of `DuckDB` and to *Even Rouault* (master of `GDAL`).